Modifications for the Tandy HF HTX-100 USB/CW Transceiver

 With the radio in the same position as before, locate VR5 in the top

-Lift and bend the wiper so that is is permanently disconnected form the track.
+Lift and bend the wiper so that is permanently disconnected from the track.

 This should increase the RF power output to around 35 watts but you will now